Onemind-Services-LLC/cloudmydc-docs/docs/netbox-hosting/netbox-plugins/netbox-paas/Plugin Management.md

 ## Overview of the Store

-When accessing the `Plugins Store` for the first time, the `netbox-cloud-pilot` plugin will be listed under installed plugins.
+When accessing the `Plugins Store` for the first time, the `netbox-paas` plugin will be listed under installed plugins.
 The store is categorized into three main sections:

 1. **Installed Plugins:** Displays plugins that are currently installed and active within your environment.
 2. **Subscription Store:** Reserved for paid or enterprise plugins.
 All users can view these plugins, but installation is exclusive to users with a valid license.